CHR-onicles/SpotlightProgramGUI/README.md

 <img src="screenshots/4.png" width = 300>

 ## PS:
-App is still in development and still needs more features, also, users may encounter some bugs.
+> * App is still in development and still needs more features, users may also encounter some bugs/glitches.
+> * A release version(.exe) is being worked on currently...

-Do reach out to me for clarity on anything.
+> * Do reach out to me for clarity on anything.

-> Contact: tpandivine48@gmail.com, Chronicles#1292 (Discord)
+> * Contact: tpandivine48@gmail.com, Chronicles#1292 (Discord)